vahidsamie/MySQL-Replication/README.md

     docker run -d -p 5000:5000 --name flask-api-container flask-api
 ## 5- Step 5: Access the API in the Browser:
    With the Flask API container running, you can access the user information by visiting http://VirtualIP(10.1.1.3):5000 in your web browser.
 The API will fetch user information from the MySQL database and display it as JSON data in the browser.

+   The Flask API instances (user1 and user2 endpoints) should now be accessible.
+You can access user1 and user2 information by visiting the following URLs in your web browser:

+       http://VirtualIP(10.1.1.3):5000/API/1: Show information about user1.
+       http://VirtualIP(10.1.1.3):5000/API/2: Show information about user2.